-It is extremely important that the dog not be anxious or stressed when implementing this exercise.
+It is extremely important that the dog is not anxious or stressed when implementing this exercise.
 This is called keeping the dog ‘under threshold’.
-If the dog is reacting to the trigger, then the distance between the dog and the trigger needs to be increased.
+If the dog is reacting to the trigger, then you need to increase the distance between the dog and that trigger.

 Need a refresher on how to effectively train a behaviour?
 Click here.